921abdullah/3D-Point-Cloud-Registration-using-ICP-FGR/README.md

 # Objective
 Align two overlapping 3D point cloud scans using:
-1. ICP (Iterative Closest Point) – for fine-tuning alignment when initial guess is close.
+1. ICP (Iterative Closest Point) – For fine-tuning alignment when initial guess is close.
 2. FGR (Fast Global Registration) – for fast, global matching based on features, without needing an initial guess.

 Then compare both in terms of